DevGuruPro/rfid-python/README.md

   - Ubuntu / Raspberry Pi

-    - Place "script/setup.sh" in the same directory as "main" executable file and run shell script.
+    - Ensure script/autostart.sh, the RFIDInventory executable and icon.png are in the same directory.
+    - Run "bash autostart.sh".
+    - Reboot!